davetang/learning_bam_file/README.md

 ## Coverage

+Coverage can mean the:

+1.  average depth of each covered base
+2.  percentage of bases covered

+`samtools depth` and `samtools mpileup` can be used to indicate the depth of each covered base (and used to calculate the average depth.
+`samtools coverage` will provide both the average depth and percentage of bases covered per chromosome/reference sequence.

-There are several ways to calculate coverage, i.e. count the number of bases mapped to positions on the reference. `samtools depth` will return three columns: reference, position, and coverage.
+`samtools depth` will return three columns: reference, position, and coverage.

 ``` bash
 samtools depth eg/ERR188273_chrX.bam | head